 Panasonic Lumix DC-GH5S – Superb Video Capture

-Because it’s a video-centric camera, there are inevitable compromises made in regard to still photography, namely the low-resolution sensor when compared to other M43 cameras in this price range.
+Because it’s a video-centric camera, there are inevitable compromises made regarding still photography, namely the low-resolution sensor compared to other M43 cameras in this price range.

-However, the drop in resolution is a necessary sacrifice for achieving smoother video footage with higher frame rates, as well as better performance in low light conditions.
+However, the drop in resolution is a necessary sacrifice for achieving smoother video footage with higher frame rates and better performance in low light conditions.

 Olympus OM-D E-M1 Mark III – Cutting Edge and Worth the Wait

 The mirrorless market is often criticized for the lack of features you can pack into a small frame, but the E-M1 Mark III proves that you don’t have to make as many compromises as you might think – if any.

 Many of the features found in the Mark III Olympus have already been delivered via the OM-D E-M1X but in a much smaller body.

 You get the same excellent 20.4 Megapixel live MOS sensor and 121-point all cross-type on-chip phase-detection AF to give you precise control over your focus points.

 The advanced AF algorithm gives you unprecedented accuracy when focusing on fast-moving objects.
 Even with a large-diameter lens with an f1.2 aperture, you will have no trouble tracking your subject at 18fps while still achieving the full 20.4 Megapixels.